 See an outline of the course and explore the programme content of previous cohorts, including themed modules on Global Governance, the Media and Rule of Law, as well as discussions on inclusion and sustainability.

 See who is eligible, what kind of candidates we seek to attract and what the application process entails.
-Please note that the application round for the 2023-24 cohort will open around end-September to early-October 2023.
-For updates on this and other Europaeum news, you can subscribe to our monthly bulletin.
+Applications are now open for the fifth cohort of Scholars.

 What previous Scholars say about the Programme: